Singhsansar/Crop-Recommendation-System-/README.md

 # Crop Recommendation System

 Crop Recommendation System is a web application developed using Python and Node js, utilizing scikit-learn, pandas, and numpy libraries for machine learning and data manipulation.
-The system assists farmers in determining suitable crops for cultivation based on specific soil and climate conditions.
+The system assists farmers in determining suitable crops for cultivation based on specific soil and climate condition.

 ## Demo